desctable/desctable/README.md

 ### Statistical functions

 Statistical functions can be any function defined in R that you want to use, such as `length` or `mean`.

-The only condition is that they return a single numerical value for their input (although they also can, as is needed for the `percent` function to be possible, return a vector of length `1 + nlevels(x)` when applied to factors).
+The only condition is that they return a single numerical value.
+One exception is when they return a vector of length `1 + nlevels(x)` when applied to factors, as is needed for the `percent` function.

-They need to be used inside a named list, such as
+As mentionned above, they need to be used inside a named list, such as

 ``` r
 mtcars %>%